CollectionBuilder/cb-docs/docs/software/ruby_mac.md

     - Type `ruby -v` into the terminal prompt, and press "Enter".
     - Your terminal should print out the version of ruby that you just installed.
 (If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!)

+Finally, to avoid possible issues, we suggest you update Ruby Gem at this time.
+Gem is a tool to install Ruby Gems packages on your system.
+It comes with your Ruby, but may be out of date in the installer.
+To update, type the command: `gem update --system`

 *Note: Ruby 3.2.0 was not working with some Jekyll versions--if you have 3.2.0, please update your ruby and jekyll to avoid issues!*

 ## Having trouble?

 If this installation did not work, check out the [Jekyll install on mac docs](https://jekyllrb.com/docs/installation/macos/), or try Googling any error message or other hindrance you encountered.

+## Updating Ruby on Mac

+To update your Ruby version on Mac, you will want to start by updating rbenv using: `brew upgrade rbenv ruby-build`.

+Next, follow the [Install Ruby](#install-ruby) instructions above for your new version.

+Then update Gems with `gem update --system`.

+In any existing projects, you will want to delete the "Gemfile.lock" file (since it is based on your old versions).